jatin711-debug/Python-HFT-Engine/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please open an issue on GitHub.

 ## 📧 Contact